veaba/tensorflow-docs/docs/tf.compat/v1/keras/backend/name_scope.md

 ## Class name_scope
 A context manager for use when defining a Python op.
 ### Aliases:
-- Class tf.compat.v1.name_scope
+- Class `tf.compat.v1.name_scope`
-[tf.Graph.name_scope](https://tensorflow.google.cn/api_docs/python/tf/Graph#name_scope)This context manager validates that the given values are from the same graph, makes that graph the default graph, and pushes a name scope in that graph (see  for more details on that).
+This context manager validates that the given `values` are from the same graph, makes that graph the default graph, and pushes a name scope in that graph (see `tf.Graph.name_scope` for more details on that).

-For example, to define a new Python op called my_op:
+For example, to define a new Python op called `my_op`:

 ```
  def my_op(a, b, c, name=None):